This post contains affiliate links.

 If there’s a particular area of the mat that’s damaged, such as curled edges, you can concentrate the weight over that area.
 Leaving the weights on overnight should flatten it out since gravity and time are the magic ingredients to flatten a warp out of these cutting mats.
 If your mat is still warped when you take it out from under the books, it might be time for a new mat.

 I don’t recommend heating or ironing a Cricut or Silhouette mat.
 They’re very thin, and it’s very easy to accidentally damage them more with heat or melt off the adhesive and create a sticky mess.
+Learn more about if you can iron on a cutting mat in my article, Can You Iron On A Cutting Mat?
+For Cricut, Silhouette, And Self Healing Mats.

 If you need to clean your cutting mat check out my article, How to Clean and Restick a Cutting Mat.